 The automotive industry, long before the pandemic, has led in use cases of mixed reality, but other businesses sectors, including communications and retail, have recognized its implementation as part and parcel to successfully launching digital transformation initiatives.
 This push is reflected in the number of mixed reality headsets and devices that have gained traction in the past year, including Google Glass, Microsoft’s HoloLens, and Sony’s PSVR.

-Immersive technology’s current boon is in part due to the ever growing remote workforce and the reduced costs of MR headsets, displays, and devices.
-With the loss of physical interaction, businesses have had to rethink collaboration, productivity, and socialization including ways to to keep employees focused and engaged.
-Mixed reality’s newfound footing in both small and enterprise businesses demonstrates pandemic-induced reform has its benefits, especially when it comes to traditional in-person activities such as work events and conferences and workforce training.
+The growing business interest in immersive technology is in part due to the ever-growing remote workforce and the reduced costs of MR headsets, displays, and devices.
+With the loss of physical interaction, businesses have had to rethink collaboration, productivity, and socialization, including ways to to keep employees focused and engaged.
+Mixed reality’s newfound footing in both small and enterprise businesses shows that pandemic-induced restrictions have had their benefits, especially when it comes to reimagining traditional in-person activities such as work events and conferences and workforce training.

-The role of AI and machine learning is poignant in this context and will likely bring evolutionary changes to AR and VR collaborative workspaces with improved human motion and movement without coding — something that is being developed more aggressively in the gaming industry — bringing deeper immersion and better interaction.
+AI and machine learning have been central to immersive technology and will likely bring evolutionary changes to AR and VR collaborative workspaces, with improved human motion and movement without coding — something that is being developed more aggressively in the gaming industry — to bring deeper immersion and better interaction.

 Also read: AI to Become Mainstream in 2021